kuiperzone/PupNet-Deploy/README.md

     Exec=${INSTALL_BIN}/app-name

 The reason for this is that the actual path on installation will depend on the package type.
-You cannot hard code it, as Flatpak and Deb packages, for example, will install to different paths.
+You cannot hard code this here as Flatpak and Deb packages, for example, will install to different paths.
 It is important also that you use macros as shown with their braces, i.e. `${INSTALL_EXEC}` and not `$INSTALL_EXEC`, as a simple search-and-replace operation is used to populate them.

-In the event that you explicitly require no desktop file, you would declare: `DesktopFile = NONE`.
-The `DesktopFile` parameter is mostly ignored for Windows `Setup`, except that setting it to `NONE` is used indicate that you wish no programs entry to be written under the Windows Start Menu (i.e. synonymous behavior with that on Linux).
+In the event that you explicitly require no desktop file, you may declare: `DesktopFile = NONE`.
+The `DesktopFile` parameter is mostly ignored for Windows `Setup`, except that setting it to `NONE` is used indicate that you wish no entry for your main application executable to be written under the Windows Start Menu (i.e. almost synonymous behavior with that on Linux).

 ### AppStream Metadata ###

 The `MetaFile` parameter specifies the path to a local AppStream metadata XML file.
 It is optional and, if omitted, no `.metainfo.xml` file is shipped with your application.

-Take a look at the file provided under: `Deploy/app.metainfo.xml`.
+Take a look, for example, at the file provided under: `Deploy/app.metainfo.xml`.

 Again, you will notice that macro variables are used.
 These are entirely optional here and simply mean, that as far as possible, deployment configuration data is specified in one place only (i.e. your `pupnet.conf` file).